Inese Lībiņa-Egnere

-Inese Lībiņa-Egnere (born 25 September 1977) is a Latvian politician representing the Unity party.
-She has served as the minister of justice since 2022.
+Inese Lībiņa-Egnere (born 25 September 1977) is a Latvian politician representing the Unity party who served as the Minister of Justice from 2022 until 2026.
 She was a member and Deputy Speaker of the 11th Saeima (elected from Reform Party).
 She was the Deputy Speaker and the Chairperson of the National Security Committee of the 12th Saeima.
 In 2022, Lībiņa-Egnere was elected in the 14th Saeima.

 Early life and career

 Lībiņa-Egnere was born on 25 September 1977 in Riga.
 She completed her secondary education in Liepaja Secondary School No5 in 1996.
 Higher education was gained in the Faculty of Law at the University of Latvia and afterwards at the University of Freiburg in Germany.

 She became a member of a law firm "Liepa, Skopiņa/BORENIUS".
 Since 2004, she has been a lecturer – Assistant Professor at the Department of Civil Law, University of Latvia.
 In 2007, she completed her doctoral studies and gained a Doctor in Law at the University of Latvia.
 From 2007 to 2011 she was the legal advisor to the President of the Republic of Latvia Valdis Zatlers.